Health Information Sheet

 Conjugate meningitis C vaccine forms part of the UK immunisation schedule.
 In addition, from 1 September 2015 meningococcal B vaccination is offered to infants and the meningococcal ACWY vaccination is offered to 13-15 year old children in the UK.
-Further information can be found in the Department of Health Immunisation against infectious disease
+Further information can be found in the Department of Health / Public Health England Immunisation against infectious disease.

 The following section refers to:

 - conjugate meningococcal quadrivalent ACW135Y vaccines (conjugate MenACWY) Menveo® and Nimenrix® and

-polysaccharide meningococcal quadrivalent vaccine (polysaccharide MenACWY): ACWY Vax® (which is no longer manufactured)
+- polysaccharide meningococcal quadrivalent vaccine (polysaccharide MenACWY): ACWY Vax® (which is no longer manufactured)

 As of April 2014, Menveo® (conjugate MenACWY) has a marketing authorisation for use in children from 2 years of age, adolescents and adults.

 As of March 2014, Nimenrix® (conjugate MenACWY) has a marketing authorisation for individuals 12 months and above.

 Conjugated vaccine is expected to be more immunogenic in young children.
-Menveo® is therefore the preferred vaccine for infants aged over 2 months and either Menveo® or Nimenrix® for all age groups (see table 1.)
+Menveo® is therefore the preferred vaccine (off license) for infants aged over 2 months and either Menveo® or Nimenrix® for children from one year of age (see table 1.)

 Table 1.
 Recommendations for the use of quadrivalent meningococcal vaccines for travel from Public Health England’s ‘Green book’ Immunisation against infectious disease

 Infants under one year**